Updated March 18, 2026

 How to avoid

-Don't buy fake designer goods from street vendors.
-The fines target buyers too, not just sellers.
+Don't buy fake designer goods from street vendors, no matter how tempting the price.
+The fines target buyers too.
+Shop at legitimate stores.

 Beach

-Using soap, shampoo, or any cleaning products in public beach showers is an environmental offense.
-Beach showers are for rinsing sand and salt water only.
+Using soap, shampoo, shower gel, or any cleaning products in public beach showers is an environmental offence.
+Beach showers are designed for rinsing off sand and saltwater only — the runoff goes directly into the sea or sand.
+Using chemical products contaminates the coastal environment.

 All public beach showers across Ibiza.